voysys/vraw_convert/README.md

 ## Issues
 - The generated MP4 cannot be played in windows media player.
 VLC can be used to play the extracted .mp4.
 - Folder path to the output.mp4 need to exist.
+- The generated MJPEG file cannot be played in VLC.
+    - `ffplay` can be used to playback the video
+    - `ffmpeg -i IN.mjpeg OUT.mp4` to convert the extracted MJPEG file to a MP4 file that can be opened and played back in VLC.

 ## Voysys vraw video format description